 Ag Plus meets producers' grain marketing needs by providing access to end-user markets, competitive bids, and pricing programs.
 Our experienced team offers competitive prices, transportation needs, drying, and storage services.
 We take pride in unloading grain quickly during the high-volume harvest season so your operation doesn't experience bottlenecks.
-If you have any questions, please contact Dave, Nathan, Laura, Larry, Mark, or Ron for your grain marketing needs.
+If you have any questions, please contact Dave, Laura, Larry, Mark, Jason, or Ben for your grain marketing needs.

 Ag Plus will pick up grain from the farm with our semi-trucks.
 If you have farm storage or are looking at grain pick up from the farm during harvest, talk to us about what we can do for you.
 Contact Dave Reichhart or Mark Marshall at 260-723-5141 for more information.